A lot or a little?

 What parents need to know

-Parents need to know that After Tupac and D Foster, by National Book Award winner Jacqueline Woodson (Brown Girl Dreaming), is a coming-of-age friendship story of three tween girls in a close-knit African-American neighborhood in Queens, New York.
-There are references to drugs, sex, racism, and violence, though nothing is described or done by the main characters.
+Parents need to know that After Tupac and D Foster, by National Book Award, Newbery Honor, and Coretta Scott King Author Award winner Jacqueline Woodson (Brown Girl Dreaming), is a coming-of-age friendship story of three tween girls in a close-knit African American neighborhood in Queens, New York.
+There are references to drugs, HIV, sex, racism, and violence, though nothing is described or done by the main characters.
+Tupac is jailed for sexual abuse, and there are frequent references to his multiple shootings and death.

 - Parents say